Scombrops boops: Species description

 While Scombrops boops vary in color, the most common color for adults is black, while juveniles are usually a dusky silver.
 It grows to a maximum total length of 150 centimetres (59 in) and a maximum published weight of 16.1 kilograms (35 lb).
 Adults commonly have 9-10 total dorsal spines, 13-14 soft dorsal rays, 3 anal spines, and 12-13 soft anal rays.
 Scombrops boops have a compressed body, cycloid (smooth, thin, and round) scales, and knife-like teeth.

-Morpholigcal comparison of S. boops (a) and S. gilberti (b) from “Species identification method for Scombrops boops and Scombrops gilberti based on polymerase chain reaction-restriction fragment length polymorphism analysis of mitochondrial DNA” Itoi et al. 2008.
+Morphological comparison of S. boops (a) and S. gilberti (b) from “Species identification method for Scombrops boops and Scombrops gilberti based on polymerase chain reaction-restriction fragment length polymorphism analysis of mitochondrial DNA” Itoi et al. 2008.

 This species is often confused with two other fish from the family Scombropidae, S. gilberti and S. dubius, due to their visual similarities.
 This results from their close phylogenetic relationship; however, these species have been proven to be all distinct species within the Scombropidae family.
 Morphologically, S. boops and S. gilberti differ in that S. boops has a lower number of scales and fewer scales on the lateral line.
 S. boops also has a larger overall count of gill rakers compared to S. gilberti.
 With respect to the two species’ genomes, S. boops and S. gilberti were found to have different mitochondrial DNA sequences in certain parts of their genomes and therefore are considered distinct species.
 Additionally, S. boops and S. gilberti vary in both weight and length.
 S. boops is smaller compared to S. gilberti in both categories during the first 2 years after spawning; however, S. gilberti eventually grows to be longer and heavier 3 years after spawning.

 Comparing the otolith (ear-bone) weight and the standard length relative to age also determined that S. boops and S. gilberti differ in their species-specific growth patterns.

 Gene sequences in S. boops and S. dubius also differ, and it was found that the African gnomefish is about 96% identical to its Japanese counterpart, but is still varied enough to be considered a distinct species.